zerorulez/lanstation13/README.md

 Warning: If you checkout different branches or update the code while Dream Maker is open, this can cause problems when someone adds/removes files or when one of the files changed is currently open.

-#### Branches

-Keep in mind that we have multiple branches for various purposes.

-* *master* - "stable" but ancient code, it was used on the main server until we realized we like living on the edge  :sunglasses:.
-* *Bleeding-Edge* - The latest code, this code is run on the main server.  _Please do any development against this branch!_

 ### INSTALLATION

 First-time installation should be fairly straightforward.
 First, you'll need BYOND installed.
 You can get it from [here](http://www.byond.com/).